USCG S4 Open

 Rant about CTF writeups

-None of these feel monotonous in the way that some writeups do ("first I did X. Then I did Y. Then I did Z.").
-I want to read about human versus idea, not robot CTF-er versus mechanical series of roadblocks!
+None of these feel monotonous in the way that some writeups do ("First I did X. Then I did Y. Then I did Z.").
+I want to read about human versus idea, not robot CTFer versus mechanical series of roadblocks!

 complex bug <-------|-------------------------------------|-----> complex exploit